What are you looking for?

 No matter if physically on-site or remotely through video conferencing, the auditor will watch work being performed, observe the work environment, and interview personnel at all levels of the organization, including department management and executives.
 The auditor will request documents, look at records and data, and cross-check what he has seen and heard.

 It's quite normal for employees to be unnerved by external auditors – something which could lead to mistakes that impact on the success of the certification assessment.
-So what should you do to put staff at ease and increase your chances of success?
+So what should you do to prepare, put staff at ease, and increase your chances of success?

 Communicate what will happen on the day and what to expect from the auditors.